fortify/github-action/README.md

 By default, this action will not wait until the scan has been completed.
 To have the workflow wait until the scan has been completed, set the `DO_WAIT` environment variable to `true`.
 Note that `DO_WAIT` is implied if `DO_EXPORT` is set to `true`; see below.

 **`DO_EXPORT`** - OPTIONAL
 If set to `true`, this action will export scan results to the GitHub Security Code Scanning dashboard.
 Note that this may require a [GitHub Advanced Security](https://docs.github.com/en/get-started/learning-about-github/about-github-advanced-security) subscription, unless you're running this action on a public github.com repository.
+Note that GitHub only supports importing SAST results; other results will not exported to GitHub.

 <!-- END-INCLUDE:env-wait-export.md -->